digitalbricklayer/techteapotcom/src/content/posts/npcap-picks-up-winpcap-left-off/index.md

 date: "2020-11-02"
 categories: [Protocol Analysis]
 tags: [WinPcap, npcap, Wireshark, libpcap, Win10Pcap]
-summary: "WinPcap is the major open source packet sniffing library for Microsoft Windows, Unfortunately it is no longer under active maintenance and hasn't been for quite a while.
+summary: "WinPcap is the major open source packet sniffing library for Microsoft Windows.
+Unfortunately it is no longer under active maintenance and hasn't been for quite some time.
 But, fear not, Npcap have picked up the baton.
-Sort of."
+Sort of..."
 ---

 Sort of.